muffinthepao/workguide-server/README.md

 seeding data
 - using sequelize
+- must be an array in the seed file
 - createdAt and UpdatedAt cannot be null.
 You have to see the date to `new Date()`